syncfusion-content/install-docs/Common/Essential-Studio/Installation/add-on-installers/WebKit-HTML-converter.md

-## Installing Syncfusion Essential Studio WebKit HTML converter Add-on installer
+## Installing Syncfusion<sup style="font-size:70%">&reg;</sup>  Essential Studio<sup style="font-size:70%">&reg;</sup>  WebKit HTML converter Add-on installer

-Syncfusion introduces the HTML converter in Essential Studio 13.1.0.21, which supports HTML to PDF conversion by using the advanced Qt WebKit rendering engine.
+Syncfusion introduces the HTML converter in Essential Studio<sup style="font-size:70%">&reg;</sup>  13.1.0.21, which supports HTML to PDF conversion by using the advanced Qt WebKit rendering engine.
 This converter can easily be integrated into any.NET application such as Windows Forms, WPF, ASP.NET, ASP.NET MVC, and ASP.NET Core to convert URLs, HTML strings, SVG, and MHTML to PDF, as well as HTML to MHTML, HTML to SVG, and HTML to image.

 ## Step-by-Step Installation

 The steps for installing the HTML Converter installer are as follows.

-1. Run the Syncfusion HTML Converter Installer by double-clicking it.
+1. Run the Syncfusion<sup style="font-size:70%">&reg;</sup>  HTML Converter Installer by double-clicking it.
 The installer Wizard automatically opens and extracts the package.

    ![Installer Extraction Wizard](WebKit-HTML-converter-images/Step-by-Step-Installation_img1.png)